wasabipesto/themis/README.md

 I use prediction markets, mainly Manifold and Metaculus, as a personal exercise in calibration.
 This project grew out of an effort to see how useful they can be as information-gathering tools.

 As with any statistics, this data can be used to tell many stories.
 I do my best to present this data in a way that is fair, accurate, and with sufficient context.

+## License

+The code for this project as presented in this repository is copyright under the MIT License, attached.

+The contents of the live published website and database, including the explanatory descriptions, market/question links, categorizations, graphics, and visualizations are copyright under CC BY-NC-SA 4.0 Deed, attached.